Dividing Words and Unifying Dances, Part Two

-In the absence of federal action, many US states have passed new gun laws since 2018.
+In the absence of action, many US states have passed new gun laws since 2018.
 And after rejecting the assault weapons ban favored by Parkland survivors, Florida itself enacted several restrictions on gun access.
 However, the Florida laws also sanction the arming of teachers, a measure favored by the NRA and opposed by most student activists.

 Most of these state measures fall well short of New Zealand’s comprehensive ban on assault weapons.
 And unless all 50 states join the cause, the new laws will do little to reduce the number of guns in the US.

 Meanwhile, the beat of lives lost to mass violence goes on unabated, with 22 people killed and at least 24 others injured in a mass shooting at an El Paso, Texas Walmart on August 3, 2019.
-Once again, the alleged shooter was a white male who apparently posted a hate-filled manifesto online.
+Once again, the alleged shooter was a white male who apparently posted a hate-filled online.